Eleanor825/Machine-Learning-Knowledge-Base/papers-cv/architectures/CNN.md

     * Authors: Alex Krizhevsky, Ilya Sutskever, Geoffrey E. Hinton
     * Institution: University of Toronto
     * Abstract: We trained a large, deep convolutional neural network to classify the 1.3 million high-resolution images in the LSVRC-2010 ImageNet training set into the 1000 different classes.
 On the test data, we achieved top-1 and top-5 error rates of 39.7\% and 18.9\% which is considerably better than the previous state-of-the-art results.
 The neural network, which has 60 million parameters and 500,000 neurons, consists of five convolutional layers, some of which are followed by max-pooling layers, and two globally connected layers with a final 1000-way softmax.
 To make training faster, we used non-saturating neurons and a very efficient GPU implementation of convolutional nets.
 To reduce overfitting in the globally connected layers we employed a new regularization method that proved to be very effective.
+    * Comments:
+        * > The concept of group convolution, which was first introduced in AlexNet [21] for distributing the model over two GPUs, has been well demonstrated its effectiveness in ResNeXt [40].
+(ShuffleNet V1, 2017)
 * [VGG](https://arxiv.org/abs/1409.1556)
     * Title: Very Deep Convolutional Networks for Large-Scale Image Recognition
     * Year: 04 Sep `2014`